blackpiratelive/blog/content/why-i-love-wm.md

 ---
-title: "Why I Love Wm"
+title: "Why I Love Tiling Window Manager"
 date: 2022-03-30T20:13:52+05:30
 tags: [linux]
 ---

-WM stands for window manager.
-It is a alternative to using full blown desktop environment.
+Tiling Window Manager is alternative to using full blown desktop environment.
 [More info on ArchWiki](https://wiki.archlinux.org/title/window_manager)

 I have recently started using WM, first i3 now on openbox.
 And absolutely love it.